HuyaneMatsu/hata/docs/topics/embedded_activity_launch.md

 ## Custom entry point

-In case you do not want to send any message, send custom message(s), decide to not start the activity or just execute some code, this is what you are looking for!
+In case you don't want to send any message, send custom message(s), don't want to start the activity or just want to execute some code, this is what you are looking for!

 ### No message

-To just launch an embedded activity without sending any message, registering a command with a bare `return` is enough.
+To just launch an embedded activity without sending any message, register a command with a bare `return`.

 ```py
 @Sakuya.interactions(target_type = 'embedded activity launch')